-- Stay Current on Recommended Screenings and Vaccinations
+- Stay up-to-date on recommended screenings and vaccinations

 Enjoy a Favorite Hobby

-Whether you like riding your bike, sewing or working crosswords, carve a few minutes out of your day, every day, to enjoy your favorite activity.
+Whether you like riding your bike, sewing or doing puzzles, carve a few minutes out of your day, every day, to enjoy your favorite activity.

 Journal Your Thoughts